jvilk/merge-source-maps/README.md

 If `true`, ignores input files that are missing source maps.
 Otherwise, `merge-source-maps` will treat this event as a fatal error.

+### ignoreMissingSources (--ignore-missing-sources)

+Type: `Boolean`

+Default: `false`

+If `true`, ignores missing input files referenced by source maps.
+Otherwise, `merge-source-maps` will treat this event as a fatal error.

 ## Usage Examples

 Below, we illustrate various useful configurations.